JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 >$\quad$Adalyne's arcane tattoos.
 Kobold magi of several specific species can be born with them.
 They are a direct interface between magic and biology, growing with a mage as they age and develop.
 These markings have a metallic appearance.
 >
 >$\quad$Adalyne has exceedingly large markana, covering extensive portions of her arms, legs, and collarbone.
 The markings on her arms consist of red spirals with black outlines, with a white cross on the outside of her right forearm; on her legs, interwoven emerald green bands with black outlines.
 The last, on her collarbone, is defined by thin flowing blue bands that meet at her sternum; in the middle of them, over her sternum, there is a small portion of Adalyne's flesh that has crystallized.
->$\quad$This interfacing of biology with her Conceptual Elements has led to the creation of (Insert wolf names here), which are manifestations of her Strength and Speed elements respectively.
+>$\quad$This interfacing of biology with her Conceptual Elements has led to the creation of Boris and Ilja, which are manifestations of her Strength and Speed elements respectively.
+They are summons directly bound to the markana on her arms and legs.
+Summoning them prevents her from using their respective element entirely until they return to her and join back again to their respective tattoo, which effectively act as their housing.
 #### Description
 $\quad$ 17 years prior, in her rust (as she was effectively retired,) she had lost true combative ability in her base elements.
 Now, however, she has rectified this; she had returned to her fundamentals to reestablish and regain her control over Earth and Water.
 Over time, she "lost" her Psychic affinity; or perhaps rather, what was once a Psychic affinity changed and developed into a Lightning affinity as she exited retirement.
 Regardless, she has now established control over Lightning.

 $\quad$Now, much of her magic revolves around her elemental cloaks.
 By a specific encoding technique, she has instilled the essence of each cloak into specific techniques, empowering and simultaneously locking them behind each cloak.
+Transforming from "base" into a Cloak is instantaneous; however, any change in state incurs a **three turn cool-down** before she can do so again.
+In addition to this if a spell bound to a Cloak is active, and she changes states, **the effects of that spell will immediately end.**

 $\quad$The aspect Adalyne has chosen to embody with her (admittedly rudimentary) Zen magic is The World.